Al pastor: Name

 The asado al pastor was widely prepared in Mexico at countryside festivities, such as rodeos (cattle roundups), herraderos (cattle branding celebrations), jaripeos and bull-fights, patron saint festivities of the hacienda, or family picnics.
 19th-century Mexican writer Domingo Revilla wrote in 1844 and 1845, respectively, that the “banquet” at the herraderos was reduced to asados al pastor and barbacoa of whole calves (veal), bull or mutton, and explained that asados al pastor were more common in Tierra Adentro or the Bajío region, western Mexico, and beyond, while barbacoa was more common in the Mezquital and Apan valleys and surrounding areas in central Mexico.

 An anecdote collected by Victoriano Salado Álvarez tells that, as part of a Mexican Independence celebration in 1856, a whole bull was roasted al pastor style in the middle of the Alameda Central in Mexico City, and that among the guests was President Ignacio Comonfort:

 “If we were to ask now for a whole bull, roasted al pastor, to be served on a table set in the Alameda, so that all citizens would have the right to a slice of the meat, and for the shoemaker, the pot-painter, and the tinsmith to immediately fraternize with the President of the Republic, greeting him with hands full of the noblest calluses and grease from the beef, the people would laugh at us and want to send us to the asylum.
 Well, that, and nothing less, happened on September 16th, in the unfortunate year of 1856; I saw it, took part in it, and enjoyed it immensely.
 The banquet was well-timed; the crowd was enormous; the pleasure and good humor were enormous.
 As always, it had been announced that Comonfort would be killed in the middle of the feast; but, as always, he had laughed at the warnings.”

 History

 During the 19th century, variations of a vertically grilled meat dish doner, now known by several names, started to spread throughout the Ottoman Empire.
-The Levantine version of doner, called shawarma, was brought to Mexico in the late 19th and early 20th centuries by a wave of Lebanese immigrants, mainly Christians who have no religious dietary restrictions on eating pork.
+The Levantine version, called shawarma, was brought to Mexico in the late 19th and early 20th centuries by a wave of Lebanese immigrants, mainly Christians who have no religious dietary restrictions on eating pork.

 By the 1920s, lamb meat was mostly replaced by pork.
 The Mexican-born progeny of Lebanese immigrants also began opening their own restaurants.

 Later, in Mexico City, they began to marinate with adobo and use corn tortillas, which resulted in the al pastor taco.
 It is unknown when they began to be prepared as we know them today; however, some agree that it was in the 1960s when they became popular.